intermine/im-docs/docs/get-started/tutorial/webapp.md

 You should have completed the previous tutorial and have successfully deployed the webapp.
 {% endhint %}

 This tutorial is intended to give a general idea of what you can customise in InterMine and how to do it.
-We\'re going to go through each section of the webapp and give step by step instructions on how to configure different parts of the page.
-This is a detailed tutorial and should take you a few hours to complete -- however it is not meant to be comprehensive.
+We're going to go through each section of the webapp and give step by step instructions on how to configure different parts of the page.
+This is a detailed tutorial and should take you a few hours to complete - however it is not meant to be comprehensive.
 Where topics aren't covered, there are links provided for more information.
 If you have a question that you don't see answered, try searching the documentation or taking a look at the index.
 Intermine has an active developer's [Mailing list](../../support/mailing-list.md) as well.

 {% tabs %}
 {% tab title="Tomcat" %}